EdwardCordero/Cplusplus/README.md

 - [X] Implement `strlen` manually
 - [X] Implement `strcpy` manually
 - [X] Reverse a string in place
-- [ ] Swap two integers using pointers
+- [X] Swap array of integers using pointers
 - [ ] Find max/min in an integer array using pointers
 - [ ] Implement `strcmp` manually
 - [ ] Implement your own `strchr` (find first char in string)